odygrd/quill/docs/sink_types.rst

 JsonFileSink/JsonConsoleSink
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :cpp:class:`quill::JsonFileSink` and :cpp:class:`quill::JsonConsoleSink` enable the creation of structured logs.
+The :cpp:class:`JsonFileSink` and :cpp:class:`JsonConsoleSink` enable the creation of structured logs.
 To utilize this feature, provide named arguments in your log format string, as shown in the example below.
 The example demonstrates how to create a logger that emits both normal and structured logs, but it can also be configured to emit only structured logs.

 .. code:: cpp